John-Abbott-College/SN1-Notes/Getting_started/07_one_drive.md

-18. You should be able to start the lab and safely synchronize your files between computers. **DO NOT FORGET TO SAVE (CTRL + S) AS YOU PROGRESS**
+18. You should be able to start the lab and safely synchronize your files between computers. **DO NOT FORGET TO SAVE YOUR FILE (CTRL + S) AS YOU PROGRESS**

 19. Yeeyy!
 Our file is synchronized everywhere!
 <img src="Getting_started/images/onedrive_23.png" height=300 class=inline-img/>